Sammie Szmodics: Ipswich Town

 On 16 August 2024, Szmodics joined newly promoted Premier League club Ipswich Town on a four-year contract for an undisclosed fee.
 He made his Ipswich and Premier League debut one day later, coming on as a second-half substitute in a 2–0 loss to Liverpool at Portman Road.
 On 24 August, he scored his first Premier League goal for Ipswich in a 4–1 away loss to Manchester City.
+Szmodics played 20 times for Ipswich in the top flight, scoring four times as the club got relegated at the end of the 2024–25 season.
+A regular in the first half the season, a persistent ankle injury would restrict his appearances after January.